michellesri/portland-201d2/week-2/8-fri-lab/README.md

 # Interactive creation of new store tables, and styling!
 **Lab due 11:59 pm, Sunday, 3/27**

-**Pair coding -- Jake & Alex to assign pairs tomorrow a.m.**
+**Pair coding lab**

 Extend your web app to include a form (on the sales data page) where the pizza chain's owner can enter new store info.
 The new info should cause your web app to dynamically update the sales data page to show data for the new store in addition to the tables your current app already shows.
 The manager should be able to add as many stores as he/she would like.

 Don't forget that your summary stats (total per hour, total per store) needs to be **dynamically updated** (refreshed) to take into account the new store.

 Style your app and make it look more realistic - add store addresses and hours.
 Tweak colors, borders (thickness, style, color, rounded corners), layout (position, margins, padding), fonts, opacity, etc.

 Minimum requirements for styling:

-- Create and use a CSS file.
-Do not use <style> or inline styling.
+Create and use a CSS file.
+Do not use style tags or inline styling.

-- Use at least one font from a CDN (such as a Google font).
+Use at least one font from a CDN (such as a Google font).

-- Change the default position, margin, padding, color, background-color, and opacity of at least one element.
+Change the default position, margin, padding, color, background-color, and opacity of at least one element.

-- Draw at least one visible border and set its color, thickness, and border-radius.
+Draw at least one visible border and set its color, thickness, and border-radius.

-- Change at least one element whose default display type is "block", and make its display type "inline" and put it next to at least one other element.
+Change at least one element whose default display type is "block", and make its display type "inline" and put it next to at least one other element.

-- Change at least one element whose default display type is "inline", and make its display type "block".
+Change at least one element whose default display type is "inline", and make its display type "block".

 **+1 extra credit** if you embed google maps that show each store's location.

 **+1 extra credit** for using CSS3 flexbox features.

 **+1 extra credit** for using a 3rd party layout system such as unsemantic or bootstrap.

 ## Extra Credit for TDD